timroberton/hhfa-demo/README.md

 ## Walk-through video

-I made a tutorial video of me using the demo app, which you can watch [here](https://tr-hhfa-1.netlify.app/tutorial).
+I made a tutorial video of me using the platform, which you can watch [here](https://tr-hhfa-1.netlify.app/tutorial).

 ## Deployment

-There are two components to the analysis platform: a frontend (HTML/CSS/JS) and a backend (compiled binary, containerized with R).
+There are two software components to the analysis platform: a frontend (HTML/CSS/JS) and a backend (compiled binary, containerized with R).
 Both components are included in this repo.

 ### Frontend

 The frontend is a single-page web app (client).
 It should be served via a regular http server.
-It is built using Typescript/React/Webpack, and compiled to HTML/CSS/JS.
-In this repo you can see the compiled HTML/CSS/JS (in the `/frontend` directory), ready to be served as a static page.
+It is built using Typescript and Next.js, and compiled to HTML/CSS/JS.
+In this repo you can see the compiled HTML/CSS/JS and assets (in the `/frontend/dist` directory), ready to be served as a static page.
 Drop it in a `www` folder or use a tool such as [serve](https://www.npmjs.com/package/serve) to serve the client.
+You can also see the frontend source files (in the `/frontend/src` directory).

 When you navigate to the client for the first time, it will ask for the backend URL.
 (If you are running the backend locally using Option 1 described below, the URL will be `http://localhost:9000`.)
-This feature is for the demo only.
-If we decide on a permanent backend address, we can eliminate this step.
+This feature is temporary.
+When we decide on a permanent backend address, we can eliminate this step.

 ### Backend